SirPepe/ornament/Readme.md

 The native APIs for web components are verbose and imperative, but lend themselves to quite a bit of streamlining with
 [the upcoming syntax for ECMAScript Decorators](https://2ality.com/2022/10/javascript-decorators.html).
-And streamlining the native APIs is the *entire* goal here.
+They are also missing a few important primitives, Ornament's goal is to provide the missing primitives and streamline the developer experience.
 Ornament is **not a framework** but instead aims to be:

 - **as stable as possible** by remaining dependency-free and keeping its own code to an absolute minimum